 I just think that sometimes we live self-absorbed lives and think, “Who cares, it is my mess.”
 But in reality, as I have personally seen several times, it DOES affect others and is something to consider in the way we keep our homes.

-Last month, I shared how we keep all our important paperwork organized “just in case” something would ever happen to Dave and I. I feel so much better knowing that it would be relatively easy for someone else to come in and run our home and finances if the situation ever arose.
-I also feel confident that since we work hard to keep our home relatively organized at all times, anyone would be able to find almost anything they needed to keep things running “as normal” (Nora could probably even do much of it herself!)
+Personally, I feel so much better knowing it would be relatively easy for someone else to come in and run our home and finances if the situation ever arose.
+I also feel confident that since we keep our home relatively organized, anyone would be able to find almost anything they needed to keep things running “as normal” (Nora could probably even do much of it herself!)